How Much Does It Cost to Rent a Dumpster for My Project?

 Dumpster Rental Cost Factors

-Dumpster companies are used to working with both homeowners and commercial clients that approach them with a wide range of needs.
+Dumpster companies are used to working with both homeowners and commercial clients who approach them with a wide range of needs.
 Everything from the length of your rental to the type of debris tossed in the trash can sway the price.

-Type of Dumpster Rental Service
+Type of Dumpster Rental

 Size

 Dumpster sizes typically break down between small residential dumpsters and large roll-off dumpsters.
-Companies will often denote their size in cubic yard capacity and the maximum weight it can hold in pounds or tons.
+Companies often denote their size in cubic yard capacity and the maximum weight it can hold in pounds or tons.

 The smaller dumpsters—such as those that can hold as little as two cubic yards—look a bit like the dumpsters you'd find in the alley behind a small business.
 They are ideal for simple home renovation projects like ripping up bathroom tile or clearing out a messy garden in the spring.